Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: Introduction

-In this paper, we study the renormalization group (RG) flow of a manifestly gauge or BRST invariant non-perturbative ansatz of the 1PI Wilson action in quantum electrodynamics (QED)\footnote{ In this paper, we consider spacetime dimensions other than four and use the term loosely.} by employing GFERG.
-For studies of QED (with four-Fermi interactions) in the conventional ERG framework, see~Refs.~\cite{Aoki:1996fh,Gies:2004hy,Igarashi:2016gcf,Gies:2020xuh,Igarashi:2021zml,Echigo:2025dia}.
+In this paper, we study the renormalization group (RG) flow of a manifestly gauge- or BRST-invariant nonperturbative ansatz of the one-particle irreducible (1PI) Wilson action in quantum electrodynamics (QED)\footnote{ In this paper, we consider space-time dimensions other than four and use the term QED loosely.} by employing GFERG.\footnote{ The QED RG functions in the gradient flow renormalization scheme~\cite{Luscher:2010iy} have recently been studied to very high orders in~Ref.~\cite{Georg:2026ozz}.} For studies of QED (with four-Fermi interactions) in the conventional ERG framework, see~Refs.~\cite{Aoki:1996fh,Gies:2004hy,Igarashi:2016gcf,Gies:2020xuh,Igarashi:2021zml,Echigo:2025dia}.
 The flow of GFERG \emph{exactly\/} preserves the invariance of the 1PI action under the \emph{conventional $U(1)$ gauge transformation\/} in~Eq.~\eqref{eq:(2.47)}.
-No gauge non-invariant term such as the photon mass term, except the gauge fixing term, is induced by the RG flow.
-In this paper, we postulate a possibly simplest gauge invariant non-perturbative form of the 1PI Wilson action in QED; no four-Fermi interaction is included.
+No gauge-noninvariant term such as the photon mass term, except the gauge fixing term, is induced by the RG flow.
+In this paper, we postulate a possibly simplest gauge-invariant nonperturbative form of the 1PI Wilson action in QED; no four-Fermi interaction is included.
 We can claim that our simple ansatz \emph{exactly\/} fulfills the gauge WT identity thanks to the manifest gauge invariance of GFERG.
-The gauge WT identity is exactly solved in our approach.
+That is, the gauge WT identity is exactly solved in our approach.